bir-d/intro2linux/slideshow.md

 - Also known as a "command line" or "terminal"
 - Multiple available
     - The most popular of which is `bash`
+      - It's worth noting that MacOS also uses this!
+      - But it is still not "Linux"
 - What is this useful for?
     - Running more programs of course!
     - Let's go run one